 • Port: Port number on which Session Manager will receive SIP requests

 • SIP Entity 2: Select the name of the other system.
-Select the CS1000E or Avaya
+Select the CS1000E or Avaya the Session Manager.
+Default listen port is 5060

 SBCE defined in Section 6.5